angular/angular-cli/docs/gotchas.md

 However, on the server, there is no concept of "screen", and so this functionality is rarely needed.

 You may read online and elsewhere that the recommended approach is to use `isPlatformBrowser` or `isPlatformServer`.
 This guidance is **incorrect**.
-Instead, you should use Angular's Dependency Injection (DI) in order to remove the offending code and drop in a replacement at runtime.
+This is because you wind up creating platform-specific code branches in your application code.
+This not only increases the size of your application unnecessarily, but it also adds complexity that then has to be maintained.
+By separating code into separate platform-specific modules and implementations, your base code can remain about business logic, and platform-specific exceptions are handled as they should be: on a case-by-case abstraction basis.
+This can be accomplished using Angular's Dependency Injection (DI) in order to remove the offending code and drop in a replacement at runtime.
 Here's an example:

 ```ts
 // window-service.ts